 Please contact Lisa Dean at 303-914-2516 with any questions.

-Colorado Academy is “Test Flexible,” meaning that we will accept results from any standardized testing or educational evaluation that a student has completed in the last two years.
-Examples of testing include the WISC, DAS, CogAT, Stanford Binet, MAP testing, ISEE, ERB, SSAT, HSPT, and Pre-ACT, among others.
+Submit results from any standardized testing or educational evaluation that a student has completed in the last two years.
+Examples include the WISC, DAS, CogAT, Stanford Binet, MAP testing, ERB, ISEE, SSAT, HSPT, and Pre-ACT, among others.
+There is no need for the applicant to take more than one test, and the Admission Committee does not prefer one test over another.

 Videos provide the Admission Committee with additional insight into an applicant's personality, strengths, talents, skills, and/or challenges.